P4ALLcerthiti/P4ALL_Social_Network_Interaction/README.md

 # P4A - Social Network Interaction

-A module that performs anomaly detection and root cause analysis.
+A module for clustering large numbers of social networks’ users based on their common features.

+P4A Social Network Interaction is a module for clustering large numbers of social networks’ users based on their common features.
+The algorithm performs anomaly detection and root cause analysis over a K-partite graph, for being able to cluster the data.

 The repository contains the below directories: